 One of the first questions often asked is how fit do you need to be to climb Mount Everest?

 Then you reach the base of the Khumbu Icefall, you look up and think this is it, this is where I will learn if I am fit enough, if I can really climb this mountain.

 But the Khumbu Icefall, which certainly rewards good crampon technique and makes it easier, isn’t as much about fitness, as it is about fear.

 Day one you go up the icefall a ways, marvel at the ice towers, teeter across a few ladders, and then come down.
 Not so bad.

 As you wander through the myriad maze of the icefall, your concerns about fitness fade and you have to decide if you want to climb this mountain bad enough to risk dying for it.
 It won’t be bravery that gets you through, but acceptance of fear and climbing anyway.

 As David Breashears, Director of the 1996 Everest IMAX movie, commented to me once at Base Camp – “No climber would go through the Khumbu unless it got them to the top of Everest.”
 It is a risk level that would be unacceptable anywhere but on the way to the top of the world.

-So climbers on Everest creep through the Khumbu icefall, they sleep at Camp I, they hide or forget or bury or accept their fear, and move onto the heights.
+So climbers on Everest creep through the Khumbu icefall, they sleep at Camp 1, they hide or forget or bury or accept their fear, and move onto the heights.

 Most teams require an ascent to Camp 3, or a climb up and overnight there.
 Even if you are now scampering through the icefall and sleeping decently at Camp 2, inevitably it seems, the Lhotse Face is what will decide your fitness.

-Once up on the Lhotse Face itself, depending on the weaving of the ropes over the ice, an occasional near vertical section with brick hard ice is underfoot.
+Once up on the Lhotse Face itself, depending on the weaving of the ropes over the ice, an occasional very steep section with brick hard ice is underfoot.
 Until good steps are kicked in, anyone with less than good crampon technique and a close relationship to all of their 12 points will struggle as you approach 7,000 meters.